vanderbilt-redcap/redcap-aws-cloudformation/README.md

 **Amazon Simple Email Service (SES)** is used enable Project REDCap to send emails to users.
 SES is a powerful, affordable, and highly-scalable email sending and receiving platform for businesses and developers that integrates seamlessly with applications and with other AWS products.
 SES provides a reliable SMTP gateway without the need to maintain a separate SMTP server.

-A more detailed, network oriented diagram of this environment is shown following.
+A more detailed, network-oriented diagram of this environment is shown following.
 ![alt-text](https://github.com/JamesSWiggins/project-redcap-aws-automation/blob/master/images/AWS%20Project%20REDCap%20Network%20Diagram.png "AWS Project REDCap Network Diagram")

 ## Project REDCap on AWS deployment instructions